oracle/python-oracledb/doc/src/user_guide/dataframes.rst

     :widths: 1 1
     :width: 100%
     :align: left
     :summary: The first column is the Oracle Database type.
-The second column is the Arrow data type used in the OracleDataFrame object.
+The second column is the Arrow data type used in the python-oracledb DataFrame object.

     * - Oracle Database Type
       - Arrow Data Type